 If we rewind a little, when Bill and Alice first entered the party, they were welcomed by Ziegler and his wife in a room filled with Christmas lights.
-We saw two respectable couples talking about respectable things in room full of enchanting lights.
+We saw two respectable couples talking about respectable things in a room full of enchanting lights.
 But when Bill goes “where the rainbow ends” (notice there are no Christmas lights in the bathroom) we see reality: Ziegler with a Beta programming slave who overdosed on goofballs.
 When the woman gains consciousness, Ziegler talks to her in an odd, paternal matter, highlighting the fact that he’s the master and she’s the slave.
-The luxurious setting of this scene is Kubrick’s way of saying that extreme wealth does not necessary equal high morals.
+The luxurious setting of this scene is Kubrick’s way of saying that extreme wealth does not necessarily equal high morals.

 Ziegler then urges Bill to keep everything he just saw a secret.
 The world “where the rainbow ends” must never be revealed to the outside world.
 It operates in its own space, has its own rules and depends on the masses’ ignorance.

 While Alice ultimately rejected Sandor’s advances, she was nevertheless enticed by them.
 The next day, Alice tells Bill that she could have cheated on him at the party.
 When Bill tells his wife that he loves and trusts her, she completely loses it.
 She then proceeds to tell him a story about how she was once ready to cheat on him with a naval officer she met in a hotel.
-This cruel story highlights the “Ishtar” side of Alice as she brings up in her husband feelings of jealousy, insecurity, betrayal and even humiliation.
+This cruel story highlights the “Ishtar” side of Alice as she brings up in her husband feelings of jealousy, insecurity, betrayal, and even humiliation.
 In short, Alice purposely summoned everything that is negative in relationships to pop Bill’s “love bubble”.
-This wake-up call prompts Bill to embark in a strange journey around New-York city, one that has multiple level of meanings.
+This wake-up call prompts Bill to embark on a strange journey around New-York city, one that has multiple levels of meanings.
 That strange night will ultimately lead him to the exact opposite of a monogamous relationship: Anonymous, masked copulation with strangers in a ritual setting.
 Bill’s journey will be further analyzed in the second part of this series of articles.

 Conclusion of Part One